 Liz grew up in Southern California; she and her husband moved to the Rogue Valley in 2019 for his new job.
 She was a teacher for 26 years, in elementary grades, high school biology, and middle school science, and just recently retired from education.
 Liz started volunteering at Sanctuary One shortly after moving to the valley, and volunteered at a rescue ranch back in Southern California where she fostered a rescue horse.
 Liz loves hiking and paddleboarding with their Golden Retriever, Bowie.
 She also enjoys playing tennis, and exploring Southern Oregon with her husband, Bill.
 Liz is excited to join the Sanctuary One staff where she can help this organization that she has grown to love.

 Colleen has lived in Southern Oregon for the past 8 years.
 Before settling in the area she spent time in California, Colorado, and Montana with her husband Wade.
 Colleen has an Equine Degree as well as a Bachelor Degree in Sociology.
 She loves spending time outdoors, riding her horse Ike, hiking with her 3 dogs, and is very active in rescuing and rehoming Australian Cattle Dogs.
 She recently adopted Sassafras, the miniature horse, from Sanctuary One.

 Cody has a long history with Sanctuary One.
 As a middle school student he was part of a regular service learning team who helped with the animals and gardens.
 Cody is excited to return to Sanctuary One as a vital member of the crew.
 His favorite friends on the farm are Pippa the pig and Gumball the pig, who always inspects Cody’s irrigation work in the pond pasture.

 Board of Directors

-Sanctuary One’s advisory board members support our staff and board of directors by providing free expert advice as needed.
+Sanctuary One’s advisory board members support our staff and board of directors by providing free or reduced-cost expert advice as needed.

 Lloyd Matthew Haines Attorney-at-Law, Property Development